oxwm/oxwm/README.md

 exit, and pressing `q` should immediately abort the process of the focused window.

-Note that, at the moment, if you don't have this config file, the program just won't run.
+If you don't create this config file, one will be generated for you at the appropriate location.

 After you've configured the program, you'll want to make your `~/.xinitrc` look something like this: